 XYZ Computer is using SEMSblast Why?

-- It’s FREE if you have fewer than 2,000 subscribers and send less than 12,000 emails per month.
+- It's FREE if you have fewer than 1,000 subscribers and send UNLIMITED emails per month to them subscribers.

 - It’s extremely user-friendly and easy-to-use with pre-made templates.

 - XYZ Computer wants analytics.
 They can get open rates, clickthrough rates, and more.